 (1) Filing.
 If the grievance has not been satisfactorily resolved at Step 2, the UFF may, upon the request of the grievant, proceed to arbitration by filing a written notice of the intent to do so.
-Notice of intent to proceed to arbitration must be filed with Academic Affairs within thirty days after receipt of the Step 2 decision by grievant and grievant's Step 2 representative (if the grievant is represented by the UFF, the decision will be sent to the UFF grievance representative) and shall be signed by the grievant and the statewide UFF President, Director of Arbitrations or designee.
+Notice of intent to proceed to arbitration must be filed with Academic Affairs within thirty days after receipt of the Step 2 decision by grievant and grievant's Step 2 representative (if the grievant is represented by the UFF, the decision will be sent to the UFF grievance representative) UFF, the decision will be sent to the UFF grievance representative) and shall be signed by the grievant and the statewide UFF President, Director of Arbitrations or designee.
 Thirty days shall be determined by a receipt executed by the office receiving the grievance, or by the date of mailing as determined by the postmark.
 The grievance may be withdrawn at any time by the grievant or by the statewide UFF President, Director of Arbitrations or designee at any point during Step 3.
 The parties shall stipulate to the issue(s) prior to the arbitration.
 In the event a stipulation is not reached, the parties shall proceed to a hearing on arbitrability pursuant to Section 20.8(f)(4).